 Thousands of young people living in one of the most deprived areas of France are set to benefit from efforts to improve youth outreach activities.
 Elise Leclerc, Director of the Social Impact Measurement and Evaluation Lab at ESSEC Business School, shares a newly developed tool to measure and improve the success of charities supporting at-risk youth.

-A streak of rebellion gets you far: advisor to the UN, social entrepreneur and spokeswoman on women’s rights and societal issues, Fiza Farhan, Warwick Business School Alumna, tells her story
+Fiza Farhan and the streak of rebelliousness that gets you far: A streak of rebellion gets you far – advisor to the UN, social entrepreneur and spokeswoman on women’s rights and societal issues, Fiza Farhan, Warwick Business School Alumna, tells her story

-Ksapa Impact Investment Analyst Adrien Covo with a focus on financing the energy transition across operations and supply chains.
+Ksapa with a focus on financing the energy transition across operations and supply chains.

 Ethics & Compliance Management in Firms: How to make it effective by Qinqin Zheng.
 Learning objective: Explore the adopt-implement choice in ethics & compliance management and transfer best practice to your company in order to implement a solid and effective ethics and compliance management system.